Biden says Trump's impeachment is for Congress to decide

-WILMINGTON, Del.
-(Reuters) - U.S. President-elect Joe Biden said he had believed for a long time that President Donald Trump was not fit for office, but it was up to Congress to decide on a second impeachment of the Republican president after Wednesday’s storming of the Capitol.
+WILMINGTON, Del., Jan 8 (Reuters) - U.S. President-elect Joe Biden said he had believed for a long time that President Donald Trump was not fit for office, but it was up to Congress to decide on a second impeachment of the Republican president after Wednesday’s storming of the Capitol.

 Biden told reporters that he was focused on containing the COVID-19 pandemic, ensuring rapid vaccination and bolstering the economy.